 [Baldi, I., et al. 2003.
 Neuroepidemiology 22(5):305-310]

-The authors investigated the hypothesis that exposure to pesticides could be related to central nervous system disorders in a prospective cohort study of 1,507 French elderly (1992–1998).
-Lower cognitive performance was observed in subjects who had been occupationally exposed to pesticides.
-In men, the relative risks of developing Parkinson’s disease and Alzheimer’s disease for occupational exposure assessed by a job exposure matrix were 5.63 (95% confidence interval: 1.47, 21.58) and 2.39 (95% confidence interval: 1.02, 5.63), respectively, after confounding factors were taken into account.
-These results suggest the presence of neurologic impairments in elderly persons who were exposed occupationally to pesticides.
+Study of 1,507 French elderly (1992–1998) shows lower cognitive performance was observed in subjects who had been occupationally exposed to pesticides.
+In men, the relative risks of developing Parkinson’s disease and Alzheimer’s disease for occupational exposure assessed by a job exposure matrix were 5.63 (95% confidence interval: 1.47, 21.58) and 2.39 (95% confidence interval: 1.02, 5.63), respectively.

 Study of136 patients with neurologist confirmed PD and 272 age- and sex-matched controls, affected by neurological diseases not related to PD.
 The risk of developing idiopathic PD associated with the following familial and environmental factors: positive family history of PD, positive family history of essential tremor (ET), age of mother at subject's birth, rural birth, rural living, well water use, farming as an occupation, exposure to pesticides, head tremor, exposure to general anaesthesia and to ionizing radiations, food restriction, concentration camp imprisonment and smoking has been assessed by using univariate and multivariate statistical techniques.

 [Zorzon, M., et al. 2002.
 Acta Neurol Scand 105(2):77-82]

 - Plantation work and risk of Parkinson disease in a population-based longitudinal study.